microaeris/ahris.github.io.v2/_posts/articles/2016-02-25-gradient-domain-fusion.md

 ## Poisson Blending

-The idea behind Poisson Blending is to take two images - a source and a target - and blend the source onto the target image in a convincing way.
-The edges of the blended image tries to match the color of the background as close as possible while the interior pixels are trying to preserve the original gradients as close as possible.
+The idea behind Poisson blending is to take two images - a source and a target - and blend the source onto the target image in a convincing way.
+The edges of the source image tries to match the color of the target as close as possible while the interior pixels try to preserve the original gradients as close as possible.
 This is accomplished by solving for the new image using a Poisson equation, defined as follows:

 <figure>
     <img src="/images/gradient_domain_fusion/poisson_eq.png" alt="image">